 About the Expert

-Mr. Donilon previously served as Assistant to the President and Principal Deputy National Security Advisor.
+Mr. Donilon previously served as assistant to the president and principal deputy national security advisor.
 In that role, he was responsible for managing the U.S. government’s national security policy development and crisis management process.
 Mr. Donilon chaired the Obama-Biden transition at the U.S. Department of State.
 During the 2008 U.S. presidential campaign, Mr. Donilon headed President Obama’s general election debate preparation effort.

 Mr. Donilon chaired the Presidential Commission to Enhance National Cybersecurity.
-Mr. Donilon is a distinguished fellow at the Council on Foreign Relations, a non-resident senior fellow at Harvard Kennedy School’s Belfer Center for Science and International Affairs, and a member of the Center on Global Energy Policy Advisory Board at Columbia University.
-He has been a member of the U.S. Defense Policy Board and the Central Intelligence Agency’s External Advisory Board.
-He has participated in and led numerous policy groups including Co-Chairing with Governor Mitch Daniels the Council on Foreign Relations Independent Task Force on Noncommunicable Diseases.
+Mr. Donilon is a distinguished fellow at the Council on Foreign Relations and a non-resident senior fellow at Harvard Kennedy School’s Belfer Center for Science and International Affairs.
+He is a member of the Center on Global Energy Policy Advisory Board at Columbia University, the Aspen Strategy Group, the Brookings Institution Board of Trustees, and the Trilateral Commission.
+He has participated in and led numerous policy groups including co-chairing with Governor Mitch Daniels the Council on Foreign Relations Independent Task Force on Noncommunicable Diseases.

-Mr. Donilon is also a member of the Council on Foreign Relations, the Aspen Strategy Group, the Brookings Institution Board of Trustees, and the Trilateral Commission.
-He received his undergraduate degree from Catholic University and his law degree from the University of Virginia.
-He lives in Washington, DC, with his wife, Ambassador Cathy Russell, and their children, Sarah and Teddy.
-Cathy was U.S. Ambassador for Global Women’s Issues at the State Department from 2013-2017 and currently serves as UNICEF’s Executive Director.
+Mr. Donilon received his undergraduate degree from Catholic University and his law degree from the University of Virginia.
+He lives in Washington, DC, with his wife, Ambassador Cathy Russell.
+Ambassador Russell was U.S. Ambassador for Global Women’s Issues at the State Department from 2013-2017 and currently serves as UNICEF’s Executive Director.